hicommonwealth/edgeware-node/README.md

 * Check bonded amount https://polkascan.io/pre/edgeware-testnet/session/validator
 * Watch the logs and check if you get slashed or not https://polkascan.io/pre/edgeware-testnet/session/validator/8461-12
 * Check slashed amount https://polkascan.io/pre/edgeware-testnet/event/35350-1
 * Check available Staking commands via CLI `./bin/edge -r edgeware staking list`.
-View Storage methods for different SRML modules here: https://polkadot.js.org/api/METHODS_STORAGE.html
+View Storage methods for different SRML modules here: https://polkadot.js.org/api/METHODS_STORAGE.html.
+Note that Edgeware CLI commands wrap around the Substrate interface.
 * Check if listed in Telemetry when running node before disabling Telemetry when run validator https://telemetry.polkadot.io/#list/Edgeware%20Testnet
 * Check if the displayed "Aura Key" shown in the keygen output matches the Telemetry output
 * Check if listed on Polkascan and that stash is bonded https://polkascan.io/pre/edgeware-testnet/session/validator since it should be automatically bonded from genesis if you're in the validator set, and check that your correct session account is shown there too.
 Click on details next to a validator